Macklemoon/calculator/README.md

-# Tutorial modified from this URL
+# Modified from this Tutorial URL
 https://dev.to/uzomezu/react-calculator-app-54ha

 # Used these commands